-Will Zenoti notify me if a dispute is raised?
+Will Zenoti notify me when I raise a dispute?

-Yes, you will get a notification e-mail from Zenoti with all the details of the dispute.
-Ensure you provide the correct email address while setting up Zenoti Payments.
-All the payment's correspondence is sent to the email id with which the Zenoti Payments account is set up.
+Yes, you will get an e-mail from Zenoti with all the details of the dispute – this is the email ID with which you have set up the Zenoti Payments account.

 Who will get the dispute notification mail?

-The dispute notification will be sent to the following recipients:
+The dispute notification will be sent to the following:

 Contact the guest and convince them to withdraw the dispute.

-Can a dispute be raised in the case of the card-present transactions?
+Can a dispute be raised in card-present transactions?

-What is the time frame for submitting the evidence?
+What is the period for submitting the evidence?

-Dispute notification email will specify the date by which you must submit the evidence.
-Generally, it is around 2 weeks from the time of raising a dispute.
+The dispute notification email specifies the date by which you must submit the evidence.
+Usually, it is around 2 weeks from the time of raising a dispute.

-What should I do if I cannot submit the evidence in the time?
+What should I do if I cannot send the evidence in time?